 For example, searching for “bridge” returns results that begin with “bridge”, such as “Bridgeport” and “Bridgestone,” but excludes results like “Middlebridge”.

 - Contains Each Term (DEFAULT) - Returns facilities where all words in the facility name search terms are present in the facility name.
 The order of the words in a search term does not affect the search results.

 - Facility ID Number

 - Search for facilities or permits by EPA Registry ID (i.e., FRS ID) or by their Program System ID (i.e., CWA NPDES identification number).
 Program System ID is selected by default for the Water search.
 Other linked regulatory program IDs (CAA, SDWA, RCRA, TRI, EIS, eGGRT, and CEDRI) can also be searched by selecting EPA Registry ID.
 Allows data entry of up to 2,000 IDs pasted from spreadsheet column, or comma- or return-separated.

-- The Air, Water, and Hazardous Waste searches allow entry of partial ID numbers with at least two characters when "Program System ID" is selected.
-Entry of partial IDs will return facilities with ID numbers in any program that begin with the search term.
+- The Water search allows entry of partial ID numbers with at least two characters when "Program System ID" is selected.
+Entry of partial IDs will return facilities with ID numbers in the CWA program that begin with the search term.

 - Note that active/operating facility or permit status is selected by default on the search form.
-If facilities ID are entered with active facility status also selected, you will not include inactive facilities in your search.
+If facility IDs are entered with active facility status also selected, you will not include inactive facilities in your search.
 Because some of the facility IDs may represent inactive facilities, records for all of the facility IDs may not be returned on the Search Results page.
 To prevent this, remove the active/operating default selection by using the "X" in the Search Criteria Selected box.

 - The Standard Industrial Classification Code describes the primary activity of the facility.
 The first two digits in the code define a major business sector; the last two digits denote a facility's specialty within the major sector.
 ECHO allows you to search SIC Codes in multiple ways: